absmach/magistrala-docs/blog/reports/reports.md

 5. **Template Engine & PDF Generation**: This is what makes your PDFs look professional instead of like something from 1995.
 The system uses a two-part approach: first, it processes your data through Go HTML templates with custom styling, then sends the rendered HTML to **Gotenberg** - a dedicated microservice that converts HTML to clean PDF output.
 Gotenberg runs as a separate Docker container and provides a stateless API for document conversion.
 The engine validates templates to prevent security issues and the whole pipeline is designed for high-throughput PDF generation.

+   **Template Validation Architecture**: Before any template reaches the PDF generation pipeline, it goes through a comprehensive validation system that ensures reliability and security.
+The validation happens at three critical points in the system workflow: when creating report configurations, updating templates, and during report generation.
+This multi-stage validation prevents runtime failures and ensures that your automated reports won't break at 3 AM when nobody's around to fix them.

+   The validation system uses Go's built-in template parser to perform syntax checking and semantic analysis.
+It first parses the template to catch any syntax errors (missing closing tags, malformed expressions, etc.), then walks through the parsed template tree to verify that all essential fields required for PDF generation are present.
+This includes checking for the title variable, data iteration blocks, time and value formatting functions, and proper block closure.
+The system maintains a registry of required template elements and validates each one systematically, providing specific error messages when something's missing rather than generic "template invalid" responses.

+   What makes this architecture particularly robust is that validation happens before templates are stored or used, not during PDF generation.
+This means failed templates never make it into the production pipeline, and your scheduled reports continue working reliably.
+The validation also respects the multi-tenant nature of Magistrala - each domain's templates are validated independently, so one tenant's broken template can't affect another's reports.

 6. **Email Integration**: Uses Magistrala's built-in emailer service to handle SMTP delivery.
 It validates recipient addresses, handles attachments properly, and includes retry logic for when email servers are being temperamental.
 The integration respects domain policies so you can't accidentally send internal data to external addresses.

 ### The Data Journey